 Who should attend?

-Professionals involved in:
+Senior Level Professionals and Decision-makers involved in:

 - Clinical Research

-- Consulting, Legal, Government Affairs
+- Legal, Government Affairs

-- Quality assurance and Control
+- Quality Assurance and Control

 Rachel Turow, JD, MPH • Associate General Counsel, Regulatory Law and Policy; Head, US Regulatory Policy